Axenic Ltd

 ISO9001 and Cyber Essentials

-Once again aXenic has achieved full accreditation to the ISO9001:2015 standard following audits with SGS as our accreditation body.
+aXenic has achieved full certification to the ISO9001:2015 standard following audits with NQA as our current accreditation body.
 This has also been supplemented by meeting the requirements of Cyber Essentials to demonstrate our ability to operate with good practice with regards to information security.
 These measures help us assure security to operate with our partners, both customers and suppliers, as our business continues to grow across our target markets.

 More information, and a link to the accreditation certificates, can be found on the accreditations page